FabLabWgtn/Mobile-360/_posts/2016-06-20-tutorial-stitch.md

 ### Stitch the first panorama with Hugin

 - select one set of image to make the pattern with Hugin and put in a separate folder
-- rename they all to have something like that : 1xxx.tiff, 2xxx.tiff, 3xxx.tiff, 4xxx.tiff
+- rename they all to have something like that : 1abcd.tiff, 2abcd.tiff, 3abcd.tiff, 4abcd.tiff,...
 - carefully do the first panorama with hugin
  * lot of tutorial on their website
  * ![hugin](https://fablabwgtn.github.io/Mobile-360/images/hugin.png "hugin")
-- save the project with this name : xxx.pto
+- save the project with this name : xxxx.pto
 - copy this project file into the folder with all the picture set

 ### Batch all the image set with custom software and Hugin batch tool